© SBMA 2022 – all rights reserved

-One large regulation that has been lifted is the restrictions the HIPAA put on the privacy for telehealth platforms.
+One large regulation that was lifted is the restrictions the HIPAA puts on the privacy of telehealth platforms.
 The Office of Civil Rights stated that during the pandemic, the discretion against providers who use Facetime, Zoom, or Skype, will not be enforced.
 But providers must ensure that they are using good faith when utilizing these tools.

 Previously, physicians using telehealth services have seen limited resources and financial compensation.
 This reality made physicians less likely to utilize these services.
 Due to the public health emergency, Medicare has waived all restrictions placed on telehealth reimbursements and has expanded coverage to a wider variety of the population.
 Some payers, like Medicaid, have reimbursed virtual doctor’s visits at the same rate they do for in-office appointments.